maoberlehner/markus-oberlehner-net/content/blog/automated-acceptance-testing-with-cypress-and-vue-network-stubs-and-timers.md

   </p>
 </div>

-As you can see in the screenshot above, our test is still failing, because the username we get from the placeholder API (which would be your real API in real world code) does not match the username we've specified in our test.
+As you can see in the screenshot above, our test is still failing, because the username we get from the placeholder API (which would be your real API in real-word code) does not match the username we've specified in our test.

 We're currently making a request to a real API even in our acceptance tests.
 Because we don't want our tests to rely on a real API, and because we want to have full control over what data we do expect from the API, let's stub the API response.